-Making Paint Dance With A Sledgehammer.
+Making Paint Dance with a Sledgehammer

-Sledgehammer Painting, also known as Explosion Painting or Slam Painting, developed as a response to other contemporary forms of painting such as drip painting and splash painting.
-There is a stark contrast in force and physics, between the marks he makes and the ones he sees from them.
-Chris represents the maximum force and velocity, warp speed to create a small big bang on canvas, a miracle in time captured forever.
+Slam Painting, also known as Sledgehammer Painting, or Explosion Painting developed as a response to other contemporary forms of painting such as drip painting and splash painting.
+There is a stark contrast of force and physics between the marks that Chris makes and the others seen in recent pop culture.

-Often times the paint gets angry before settling; it bubbles and mixes in strange ways, other times the dried paint cracks like the floor of a desert adding a new level of weirdness to the aftermath of the explosion.
+Often the paint gets angry before settling; it bubbles and mixes in strange ways, other times the dried paint cracks like the floor of a desert adding a new level of weirdness to the aftermath of the explosion.

 “You will see a starting point and let your mind get lost for a while in contemplation; I hope that you will dream.”